De Havilland Sea Vixen: Further development

 A declassified 1965 UK MoD drawing that shows the Red Top's firing zone from a Lightning at Mach 1.5 at 47,000 feet altitude against a Tu-22 Blinder at the same speed and altitude.
 The firing zone from a Sea Vixen FAW2 would have been smaller due to the Sea Vixen FAW2's slower speed.
 Courtesy of secretprojects.co.uk member GUNDAM123dx.

 The Sea Vixen FAW2 could be armed with up to four Red Top infrared-homing missiles.
 The Red Top could home on to heat sources generated by kinetic heating of a fast-approaching supersonic target such as the Tupolev Tu-22 bomber.
 The Red Top system was integrated into the AI 18R (R for Red Top) radar.
-From 1969 the Sea Vixen FAW2 practiced intercepts of a supersonic target against the Concorde SST in flight tests over the Irish Sea.
+From 1969 the Sea Vixen FAW2 practised intercepts of a supersonic target against the Concorde SST in flight tests over the Irish Sea.

 The Admiralty had planned to replace the Sea Vixen with the McDonnell Douglas Phantom FG.1.
 The aircraft carriers HMS Ark Royal and were both planned to be refitted to properly carry and fly the new fighters.
-Due to defence cuts, and following the decommissioning of HMS Eagle, only HMS Ark Royal underwent the conversion work to fly the new Phantom FG.1.
+Due to defence cuts, and following the decommissioning of HMS Eagle, only HMS Ark Royal underwent the conversion to fly the new Phantom FG.1.

-A small number of Sea Vixens subsequently saw service as drones, in which capacity they were redesignated as the Sea Vixen D.3.
+A small number of Sea Vixens subsequently saw service as drones, as the Sea Vixen D.3.
 Only four aircraft were converted to the D.3 standard, though three more were dispatched to Farnborough to undergo conversion, but ultimately went unconverted.
 The last remaining airworthy Sea Vixen (XP924) was a D3 conversion.
-A number of other Sea Vixens became target tugs and were redesignated as the Sea Vixen TT.2.
+A number of other Sea Vixens became target tugs as the Sea Vixen TT.2.